Plan Your Day to Have Time For Study

 Make use of aids

-A technique that does not just help you manage your day effectively but also to free up time to achieve other tasks is making use of aids.
-You can work and study at the same time effectively without getting stressed out with the help of family members, friends, study groups, and online writing services, and online writing tools.
+A technique that does not just help you manage your day effectively but also frees up time to achieve other tasks is making use of aids.
+You can work and study at the same time effectively without getting stressed out with the help of family members, friends, study groups, online writing services, and online writing tools.
 Get assistance with assignments, house chores, etc. to gain extra time on your schedule.
 Seeking help with the assignment given in school from professionals or your study partner or group can also make your study time more effective.
 As students having friends or professionals assist them with an assignment help them spend less time researching and learn faster.

 Set realistic time frames

 One thing about managing your day effectively is realistic and flexible when setting up your schedule for the day.
 Do not try to cramp up your schedule in a bid to achieve numerous objectives.
-This is a common occurrence with students, they cramp up their schedule with multiple activities, and end up not finding the time to attend to most of it.
+This is a common occurrence with students, they cramp up their schedule with multiple activities, and end up not finding the time to attend to most of them.
 Doing this, they end up failing to find time to study or complete a high-priority task.

 When mapping out your day set realistic time limits to attend to them.
 Avoid taking up too many activities in a day even if you can accomplish them.
 There is a high chance that you will get exhausted or events might not turn out as planned, as unforeseen events may arise.
 A flexible time frame helps you manage possible contingencies without overhauling your schedule.